 Endomorphs are of a shorter build.
 They have a medium to large bone structure, with thick but short limbs.
 Endomorphs are usually quite strong but tend to gain weight/fat quite easily.

 Studies show that the majority of soccer players are either mesomorphs or ectomorphs.
 This is no surprise as soccer players tend to be good athletics with superior endurance levels.
 Due to their muscular make-up, mesomorphs are statistically at less risk of injury when performing athletically.

 It’s important to note that these categories are relatively loose and that players can have traits from a mixture of body types.
-Check -out this range of home gyms on Amazon, it will help you build those core muscles to give you the edge.
+Check-out the 60 exercises you can do with this Bowflex Home Gym at Amazon, it will help you build those core muscles to give you the edge.

 Body Types per Position